KeethTalks/CalorieTrackerApp/README.md

-# Welcome to My Expo app for GauntletAI 👋
+# Welcome to My Expo React Native app 👋

-I started the video lessons and this is my first attempt at making a Calorie Tracker AI App with a bunch of features!
+I'm building this as a learning experience.
+This is my first attempt at making a Calorie Tracker AI App with a bunch of features!

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).